Star Wars Saga Retrospective Review (1977-2016)

 Star Wars: Episode V -The Empire Strikes Back (1980):

 If there is a film to model sequels after, this is it.
 The Empire Strikes Back is not only the best Star Wars movie but it also one of best sequels of all time.
-It was able to take the universe that A New Hope set up and expand it with philosophy, character development, romance and pathos.
+It was able to take the universe that A New Hope set up and expand it with philosophy, character development, romance, and pathos.
 This is the film that had Luke, Leia, and Han go through a lot and the viewer is with them every step of the way.
 So much happens in this film and it never feels overwhelming.
 The romance between Han and Leia feels real and not forced.
 The action is great throughout the film and even when the film has no action, it never feels boring.It is absolutely thrilling.
 This film opens on Hoth, a new planet, that feels colder every time you re-watch it.
 The film's cinematography looks fantastic and each scene is so gripping to see.
 This film has perhaps the best score by John Williams in the entire Saga led by the Imperial March.
-When Luke arrives on Degobah, he meets one of the greatest characters of all time, Yoda, the all powerful Jedi.
+When Luke arrives on Degobah, he meets one of the greatest characters of all time, Yoda, the all-powerful Jedi.
 Yoda is funny, wise, and powerful and as a puppet feels more real than the later CGI versions.
 We also get the first look at the Emperor who pulls the strings behind Vader.
-However, Vader is more scary in this film than he was in A New Hope.
+However, Vader is scarier in this film than he was in A New Hope.
 He kills multiple people when they disappoint him and when another character screws up, there is a look of ultimate fear on their face.The lightsaber fight between Luke and Vader is one of the best because it is emotional.
 It takes the story into a dark place, literally and figuratively.
-The multiple twists that this film has have become social norm now but that does not take away from the moments.What also makes this film so great is that it shows that heroes do not always win.
+The multiple twists that this film has have become a social norm now but that does not take away from the moments.What also makes this film so great is that it shows that heroes do not always win.
 This is something that few films have done and when it happens, it keeps the heroes feel authentic and grounded even when there are people who have powers.
 It makes when heroes actually win in the later films much more significant.
-This film is great and honestly the only real flaw is Lando Calrissian (Billy Dee Williams) oddly wearing Han's outfit in the final scene.
+This film is great and honestly, the only real flaw is Lando Calrissian (Billy Dee Williams) oddly wearing Han's outfit in the final scene.
 It is a masterpiece and is worth every moment that you take to watch it.

 Rating: 5.0/5.0 bowties